Location & Hours

 We are one of the largest genealogy collections in Oklahoma.
 The collection consists of books, microfilm, microfiche, maps, and online databases.
 This collection focuses on research mostly within the United States with some of our largest material holdings pertaining to Arkansas, Kentucky, Missouri, Oklahoma, Tennessee, Texas, and Virginia.
 We also have print and electronic resources on military, immigration, and family records and histories.

 All of our resources are free to use for those with a Tulsa City-County Library card.
 The only cost is for printing: 10 cents per page for black and white, $1 for color.
-Out of town guests, can purchase a guest pass for computers for $2 for a 90 minute session.
+Out of town guests, can purchase a $2 guest pass for 90 minute computer use.

 Handouts and Forms